 The 2018 Domain Carneros Blanc de Noir is a white sparkling wine made from 100% varietal Pinot Noir and was aged three years in bottle.
 This wine is pale yellow in color; the bouquet smells fresh and offers aromas of ripe pear, Golden Delicious apple, cooked Golden quince and recently toasted bread.
 Refreshing and lively across the palate, this bottling offers flavors of tart apple, kiwi, lemon, honeycomb and toast complemented by a light and airy mousse and a lingering tartness.
 This beautiful bottling is exclusively sold at the winery.
 Pair this with most anything or enjoy it’s refreshing qualities by itself.

-One of our favorite Domain Chandon sparkling wines is their Le Reve Blanc de Blancs.
-This wine is aged longer than most of their other current vintage ‘bubblies’ and as a result is very smooth.
-On the palate it shows a wonderful creaminess with a velvet-like texture.
+One of our favorite Domain Carneros sparkling wines is the Le Rêve Blanc de Blancs.
+This wine is aged longer than most of their other current vintage bottlings – typically 6 or 7 years.
 It is a blend of several different Chardonnay clones, each of which brings a unique characteristic to this wine.
 The name in French means “the dream” and was created to be the answer to their French high-end counterpart but in this case using only estate grown fruit.
 When we mentioned this was our favorite, our guide’s response was “good taste is both a blessing and a curse”!
 Right, this is among their most pricey selections.
-Of the non-sparkling wines, they produce several Pinot Noir wines including the intriguing California styled estate Pinot Noir along with a Merlot.

 Still